 So with an investment of $6,000, you can save $36,000 per year.

 Return on Investment = $36,000/$6,000 = 600%

-The next step is to find the best purchase order system for your organization.
+The next step is to find the best purchase order system with the best user interface and key features that will fit your organization.

 You don’t need 10 demos from 10 different vendors.
-But make a list of the top 3-4 solutions you would like to see.
+But list the top 3-4 solutions you would like to see.

 If you are curious if ProcureDesk is the right solution, Just click here to schedule the demo.

 I would suggest documenting high-level use cases so that they easily screen solutions.
 Here are some sample use cases for an electronic purchase order system:

 Now you have selected a system, let’s talk about the basic configurations of your centralized access.
 We will use ProcureDesk as an example, but you can follow this process with any system you choose.

 The first thing to do is to connect your purchase order system to your accounting system so that you can pull all the master data required while creating transactions.
 This will give you quick access to your audit trail.